OHCA Policies and Rules

 (VIII) The ALC must offer meals that provide balanced and adequate nutrition for members.

-(IX) The ALC must adopt safe practices for the preparation and delivery of meals.
+(IX) The ALC must adopt safe practices for meal preparation and delivery.

 (X) The ALC must provide a twenty-four (24) hour response to personal emergencies appropriate to the needs of the resident population.